Shervinhk/old-shervinhk.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
 -->

-I'm Shervin Hakimi, combining a solid background in mathematics with practical machine learning applications.
+I'm Shervin Hakimi.
+I enjoy using mathematics in practical machine learning applications.
 Born in Tehran and raised in contrasting landscapes—from a tranquil small town in the north to the dynamic capital.

 My professional journey spans designing algorithms to control wheelchairs using EEG signals, predicting mood relapses in bipolar patients in Prague, extending a mathematical model of the kidney through partial differential equations, and employing machine learning and deep learning to analyze health records of over 100,000 diabetic patients for early chronic kidney disease prediction.

-I earned my Master’s in Applied Mathematics from the University of Waterloo a Bachelor’s in Electrical Engineering and a minor in Mathematics from Sharif University of Technology.
+I earned my Master’s in Mathematics (MMath) in Applied Mathematics from the University of Waterloo a Bachelor of Science in Electrical Engineering and a minor in Mathematics from Sharif University of Technology.

 Outside of mathematics and engineering, I enjoy learning new languages (fluent in German, Persian, English and French), photography, travelling and reading.